jesus9ias/react-mega-sidenav/README.md

-# react-mega-slider
+# react-mega-sidenav
-A mega react-slider you will love
+A mega react-sidenav you will love